kwdoug63/Sober-Agentic-Infrastructure-v1/PRD.md

 Product Requirements Document (PRD)
-Project Name: Sober Agentic Infrastructure v1
+Project Name: Sober-Agentic-Infrastructure-v1
 Product Owner: Kenneth Wayne Douglas
-Date: March 12, 2026
+Date: March 13, 2026

 1. Vision & Mission
-This section tells the developer WHY they are building this and what the ultimate goal is.

-Company Vision: [e.g., To create the most reliable, hallucination-free ecosystem for autonomous AI agents to operate within.]
+Company Vision: To establish the industry standard for reliable, constraint-driven AI agent operations, eliminating unpredictable behavior and ensuring safe execution in enterprise environments.

-Project Mission: [e.g., To build a secure, containerized simulation environment where we can test and deploy task-driven AI agents.]
+Project Mission: To build a secure, containerized simulation and execution environment that enforces strict behavioral guardrails ("sobriety") for autonomous AI agents before they interact with real-world systems.

 2. Problem Statement
-What problem does this software solve for your users or your business?

-[e.g., Current AI agents are unpredictable.
-We need an infrastructure that forces them to act reliably ("sober") within strict, simulated boundaries before they are deployed to the real world.]
+Current autonomous AI agents (powered by LLMs) are prone to hallucinations, infinite loops, and goal drift.
+Enterprise adoption requires "sober" agents—AI systems that operate strictly within defined parameters, with full transparency and auditability.
+Currently, teams lack a standardized, lightweight infrastructure to test, constrain, and deploy these agents safely.

 3. Target Audience / Users
-Who will be using this infrastructure?

-Primary User: [e.g., Internal AI Researchers, Data Scientists, or B2B Enterprise Clients.]
+Primary Users: AI Engineers, Data Scientists, and Enterprise IT system administrators.

-User Needs: [e.g., They need a simple command-line interface to launch agent simulations and view the results in real-time.]
+User Needs: A streamlined, command-line interface (CLI) to configure agent guardrails, launch simulated tasks, and review detailed execution logs to verify the agent's reliability.

-4. Core Directives & MVP Features (Minimum Viable Product) This is the most important section for your developers.
-What is the absolute minimum this software must do in version 1?
+4. Core Directives & MVP Features (Minimum Viable Product) The Version 1 (MVP) build must focus on core architecture, reliability, and local containerized testing.

 Directive 1: The Simulator (simulator.py)

-The system must have a simulation engine that can generate a controlled environment for AI agents.

-It should accept basic input parameters (e.g., agent goals, environmental constraints).

-It must log all agent actions to a secure file.
+Build a sandbox simulation loop where agent actions are proposed, monitored, and logged against predefined constraints (the "sobriety checks").

+The simulator must intercept the agent's intended actions and validate them before allowing the loop to continue.

+Output detailed, timestamped JSON logs of every state change and decision made by the agent.

-Directive 2: The Main Application (main.py)
+Directive 2: The Orchestrator (main.py)

-This acts as the control center.
-It must be able to start, pause, and stop the simulator.
+Serve as the primary entry point and control center.

-It needs to handle the core logic of communicating between the user and the agent.
+Parse the user's initial objective/prompt and initialize the agent.

+Manage the execution loop: routing tasks to the agent, sending the agent's output to the simulator for validation, and returning the result.

+Gracefully handle errors and force-stop the agent if it violates constraints.

-Directive 3: Deployment (Dockerfile)
+Directive 3: Deployment (Dockerfile & requirements.txt)

-The entire application must be containerized using Docker so it runs identically on any machine without complex setup.
+The entire infrastructure must be containerized using Docker.

+Dependencies must be strictly locked in requirements.txt to prevent version conflicts.

+Deployment should require no more than standard docker build and docker run commands, making the software platform-agnostic.

 5. Out of Scope (For Version 1)
-This keeps developers focused and prevents "scope creep" (which costs you time and money).

-[e.g., We are NOT building a graphical user interface (GUI) or a website yet.
-V1 is strictly command-line/terminal based.]

-[e.g., We are NOT integrating with external APIs like Twitter or Slack in V1.]
+Graphical User Interface (GUI): V1 will be strictly a Command Line Interface (CLI) tool.
+No web dashboards or front-end frameworks yet.

+Complex API Integrations: We will not integrate with live external software (like Slack, Salesforce, or live Twitter) in V1.
+The agent will interact with "mock" tools within the simulator.

+Multi-Agent Swarms: V1 will focus on ensuring a single agent works flawlessly before introducing multiple agents communicating with each other.

-6. Success Metrics
+6. Success Metrics for the Developer
-How will we know the developer has succeeded?

-[e.g., The developer can successfully run docker build and launch a 10-minute simulation without the program crashing.]
+The developer delivers a working CLI application where a user can input a basic objective.

+The system successfully spins up, the agent attempts to solve the task, and the simulator.py correctly intercepts and logs the steps.

+The entire application builds and runs flawlessly inside a Docker container on any standard machine without crashing.

+Code is fully commented and includes basic unit tests for the constraint logic.